Ryo0409/kodomo-gallery/docs/index.md

 ### Information Collected and How It Is Used

-The Application does not collect any information when downloaded or used.
+The Application does not collect any information when downloaded or used. <br>
 No registration is required to use the Application.

 ### Location Information